Ivan-267/GDRLSimpleEnvTutorial/README.md

 	ai_controller.reset()
 	transform = initial_transform

-## Restarts the episode with a positive reward if the chest is collected
+## Restarts the game with a positive reward if the chest is reached
 func _on_chest_body_entered(body: Node3D) -> void:
 	game_over(1)